rahgurung/coursera-HD-video-downloader/README.md

 ## Introduction

-This project aims to provide an easy way to download videos from Coursera in most highest quality available.
+Right now, an issue with video downloads of Coursera is that it doesn't allows to download videos in HD.
+This extension resolves that issue by providing the video download in best quality available.

+## Usage
+1) Install the extension
+2) Click on new `Download in HD` button to open the HD video in browser's local player
+3) Ctrl + S
+4) It's all yours

 ## Installation